- Get Info

 * The tuition and fee figure above includes a $836 student service fee, $510 collegiate fee (may vary based on your college), $290 international student fee, $250 international student academic services fee, and $250 in miscellaneous fees.
 In addition, books and supplies are averaged at $1,000.
 Fees and changes are subject to change without notice as necessitated by University or legislative action.
 Tuition for the 2015-16 academic year will be finalized in July, 2015.

 |Additional estimated expenses for family member(s) accompanying student to the U.S. (12 months)|

-Included in the summer session fees are a $255 student service fee, $155 collegiate fee (may vary based on your college), $70 international student fee, $125 international student academic services fee, and $27 in miscellaneous fees.
+Included in the summer session fees are a $167 student service fee, $155 collegiate fee (may vary based on your college), $70 international student fee, $125 international student academic services fee, and $28 in miscellaneous fees.
 In addition, books and supplies are averaged at $500.